 Aquascaping is a broad task that requires time, labor, and creativity.
 But you can easily start your first aquascaping with a few steps.
 Here I have discussed six primary steps of aquascaping.

 An aquarium is a canvas for aquascaping and what size you prefer solely depends on you.
-All aquarium sizes have some advantages and disadvantages.
+However, all aquarium sizes have some advantages and disadvantages.

-Large ones are time-consuming to maintain and also require many expensive accessories to effectively run it.
-On the contrary, small tanks set up, water change, and pruning is relatively easy; obviously, all other costs are less.
+Large ones are time-consuming to maintain and also require many expensive accessories to run them effectively.
+On the contrary, small tank setup, water change, and pruning are relatively easy; obviously, all other costs are less.

-Although it’s your call, if you are a beginner, I would recommend tanks in between 10-gallon to 50 gallons.
+Although it’s your call, I would recommend tanks between 10 gallons to 50 gallons if you are a beginner.
 Nowadays, rimless tanks are popular for aquascaping because a better view is obtainable without any silicone joint.

 Place your tank near an electrical outlet because you have to plug in a heater, filters, lighting, etc. But never expose it to direct sunlight; it may cause algae outbreaks, and water may heat up unnecessarily.

-Whenever you grow aquatic plants in an aquarium, a significant consideration is necessary for selecting the substrate.
-Although it’s possible to grow plants in inert substances (contain no nutrients) like sand or gravel, you may have difficulty maintaining the nutrient balance.
+When you grow aquatic plants in an aquarium, a significant consideration is necessary to select the substrate.
+Although it’s possible to grow plants in inert substances (containing no nutrients) like sand or gravel, you may have difficulty maintaining the nutrient balance.

 Moreover, it may not be possible to achieve the desired scaping with those substrates.
-Artificial substrates especially made for planted tanks, are helpful because they contain nutrients for plants to grow.
-Substrates are used to create slopes, up and down valleys.
+Artificial substrates especially made for planted tanks are helpful because they contain nutrients for plants to grow.
+Substrates are used to create slopes and up and down-valleys.

-According to your chosen style, you have to buy and introduce decor (hardscape and plants) into the tank.
+You have to buy and introduce decor (hardscape and plants) into the tank according to your chosen style.
 Most hardscapes are rocks, stone, driftwood, etc. Lay them nicely as per your choice; the better is according to the focal points.

 While adding decor, avoid sharp edges since fish can get injured.
 If you like to add driftwood, you have to prepare that well; otherwise, that can bring harmful materials to your tank.

-Place the shortest and slow-growing plants (carpeting plants) and smallest rocks at the front.
-Use the midground for mid-height plants and stones.
+Place the shortest and slow-growing plants (carpeting plants) and the smallest rocks at the front.
+Next, use the midground for mid-height plants and stones.
 Lastly, the background is where the tallest elements, including plants, are ready to go.

-Anchor the plants in the substrate properly to prevent detachments and to break loose.
+Anchor the plants in the substrate properly to prevent detachments and breaking loose.
 Read my detailed article on how to plant different aquarium plants in various substrates.

-Use the techniques mentioned above to find focal points and place points of interest in those areas to allure the eyes.
+Use the aforementioned techniques to find focal points and place points of interest in those areas to allure the eyes.

 It’s time to add water and let the tank cycle.
 Don’t stir up the substrate during water filling.
-Cycling the aquarium is about establishing a healthy bacterial colony essential to deal with the fish wastes and other organic matters.
+Cycling the aquarium is about establishing a healthy bacterial colony essential to dealing with fish wastes and other organic matters.

-During the cycling period, keep your accessories running (filter, heater, lighting, etc.).
+Keep your accessories running during the cycling period (filter, heater, lighting, etc.).

 In-depth read: What is a nitrogen cycle and how to cycle a fish tank

-In aquascaping, usually, people prefer small schooling fish like neon tetra, zebra danios, etc. It’s always a good practice to incorporate a few bottom feeders since they keep the aquarium naturally clean by eating the foods that sink to the bottom.
+In aquascaping, usually, people prefer small schooling fish like neon tetra, zebra danios, etc. However, it’s always a good practice to incorporate a few bottom feeders since they keep the aquarium naturally clean by eating the foods that sink to the bottom.